Nextbit Robin

-The Nextbit Robin was an Android smartphone manufactured by Nextbit (bought by Razer Inc.).
+The Nextbit Robin was an Android-based smartphone manufactured by Nextbit Systems, a San Francisco-based startup founded in 2012 by former Google Android team members Tom Moss and Mike Chan, which was acquired by Razer Inc. in January 2017.
 The phone was marketed as "Cloud-first" where it utilized cloud storage to store data which wouldn't be used for a long period of time, thus saving space in the device's local storage.

 The product and crowdfunding campaign was launched on Kickstarter on September 1, 2015.
 Twelve hours after it was launched, the phone reached its funding goal of US$500,000, much earlier than the expected goal of 30 days, and completed its $1 million goal within two weeks.

 It was launched on February 16, 2016, where 1000 units of the GSM variant was shipped to its backers on Kickstarter, and an additional 2,300 units were sold through its official website.

 In January 2017, Nextbit was bought by Singaporean-American videogame hardware manufacturer Razer Inc. Sales of the phone were halted almost immediately after the announcement.
 On March 1, 2018, the cloud storage feature was shut down by Nextbit.
 10 months after the acquisition, in November 2017, Razer released the Razer Phone, their first game-centric smartphone, with the overall design based on the Robin.